 Licensing lawyers for festivals and outdoor events

-Our experienced team of experts can take the stress out of the legal side of things, by helping you navigate the tricky regulatory landscape and providing support and advice to ensure your event is a success.
+Our experienced team of experts can take away the stress out of the legal side of things, by helping you navigate the tricky regulatory landscape and providing support and advice to ensure your event is a success.

 For small events of less than 500 people, it is usually possible to go ahead with a Temporary Event Notice, however larger events will probably require a Premises Licence.
-While the consultation period for a Premises Licence is only four weeks, often with large scale events this will be the culmination of protracted discussions and negotiations with the licensing authority, police and other relevant stakeholders, meaning it is important to leave plenty of time to obtain the licence.
+While the consultation period for a Premises Licence is only four weeks, often with large scale events there will be the culmination of protracted discussions and negotiations with the licensing authority, police and other relevant stakeholders, meaning it is important to leave plenty of time to obtain the licence.

+We have worked with various licensing authorities over the years and the benefit of our experience, enables us to anticipate the likely approach of these authorities and to prepare applications, as far as possible, in order to achieve the best possible outcome for you.
 Time and consideration will need to be given to issues of noise nuisance, transportation, crowd management, and combatting anti-social behaviour.
 We have extensive knowledge on this subject and can help you plan in advance so that your event runs smoothly.

 Where things go wrong, we have a strong background in successfully representing clients who have been subject to licence reviews and criminal proceedings in connection with their licence.
 We also have extensive experience in supporting our clients to appeal the decisions of licensing committees.

-Our current and previous work includes:
+Examples of our current and previous work includes: